 For the most part it may turn out that stress cannot be totally avoided, but there are ways to build energy reserves and reduce the effect stress has on life.

-- Find balance in your life – Make time for both work and play.
-Include creativity in your life.
-Too much of any one activity is not good and can lead to burnout or even physical illness.
+Make time for both work and play, and incorporate creativity into your routine.
+Overindulgence in any one activity can lead to burnout or physical illness.

 Above all remember to be patient with yourself and others.
 The stress you feel is often relative to how you perceive the world around you.